-2.1.2 Scotts' Jamaican Bakery
+2.2 Scotts' Jamaican Bakery

 Scotts' Jamaican Bakery (801 Windsor St., Hartford) is in a former manufacturing facility.
 Scotts' has multiple locations in Hartford for food preparation and retail sales.
 In addition to typical business Internet communications, Scotts' needs broadband for its telephone system, to update its website, and for USDA inspectors to connect.
-Scotts' cannot operate a unified telephone system or an interconnected point-of-sale system across its locations.
+Scott's cannot operate a unified telephone system or an interconnected point-of-sale system across its locations.
 The owner, Gordon Scott, reports he has had serious problems with broadband since 2008 and needs to do all but the most rudimentary Internet tasks from his house.

 Scotts' is served by AT&T through Frontier Communications copper lines.
 Scotts' uses a 1.54 Mbps T1 service that is segmented between the voice lines and the data broadband.
 If a phone line is in use, the data slows drastically.
-Mr. Scott stated that it is frequently impossible to send or receive e-mail if the phones are in use.

-We tested the connection and found a download speed of 1.44 Mbps, an upload speed of 1.00 Mbps, a round-trip latency of 340 ms, and jitter of 364 ms. In addition to the low speed, the latency and jitter makes it difficult or impossible to use media applications such as voice or video over IP.
+We tested the connection and found a download speed of 1.44 Mbps, an upload speed of 1.00 Mbps, a round trip latency of 340 ms, and jitter of 364 ms. In addition to the low speed, the latency and jitter makes it difficult or impossible to use media applications such as voice or video over IP.